Ventyx Biosciences (NASDAQ:VTYX) Stock Rating Upgraded by Zacks Investment Research

-Zacks Investment Research upgraded shares of Ventyx Biosciences (NASDAQ:VTYX – Get Rating) from a sell rating to a hold rating in a research note released on Saturday, Zacks.com reports.
+Ventyx Biosciences (NASDAQ:VTYX – Get Rating) was upgraded by Zacks Investment Research from a “sell” rating to a “hold” rating in a research note issued on Saturday, Zacks.com reports.

 According to Zacks, “Ventyx Biosciences Inc. is a clinical-stage biopharmaceutical company.
 It focused on advancing new therapies for patients living with inflammatory diseases and autoimmune disorders.
 The company’s clinical stage pipeline includes VTX958, VTX002 and VTX2735.
 Ventyx Biosciences Inc. is headquartered in Encinitas, California. “

 Separately, Oppenheimer assumed coverage on shares of Ventyx Biosciences in a report on Tuesday, February 1st.
-They issued an outperform rating and a $30.00 target price on the stock.
-One analyst has rated the stock with a hold rating and five have given a buy rating to the company’s stock.
-According to data from MarketBeat, the company currently has a consensus rating of Buy and a consensus price target of $40.00.
+They issued an “outperform” rating and a $30.00 price target on the stock.
+One analyst has rated the stock with a hold rating and five have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock presently has a consensus rating of “Buy” and a consensus price target of $40.00.

-Hedge funds and other institutional investors have recently modified their holdings of the stock.
-Citigroup Inc. purchased a new stake in Ventyx Biosciences in the fourth quarter valued at approximately $56,000.
-California State Teachers Retirement System acquired a new position in shares of Ventyx Biosciences during the 4th quarter worth approximately $114,000.
-Wells Fargo & Company MN acquired a new position in Ventyx Biosciences in the 4th quarter valued at $121,000.
-Deutsche Bank AG acquired a new position in Ventyx Biosciences in the 4th quarter valued at $126,000.
-Finally, Parametric Portfolio Associates LLC purchased a new stake in Ventyx Biosciences in the 4th quarter valued at $217,000.
-Hedge funds and other institutional investors own 60.05% of the company’s stock.
+Institutional investors have recently made changes to their positions in the business.
+Nuveen Asset Management LLC purchased a new position in Ventyx Biosciences during the fourth quarter valued at $314,000.
+Parametric Portfolio Associates LLC purchased a new position in Ventyx Biosciences during the fourth quarter valued at $217,000.
+Deutsche Bank AG purchased a new position in Ventyx Biosciences during the fourth quarter valued at $126,000.
+Wells Fargo & Company MN purchased a new position in Ventyx Biosciences during the fourth quarter valued at $121,000.
+Finally, California State Teachers Retirement System purchased a new position in shares of Ventyx Biosciences in the 4th quarter worth about $114,000.
+60.05% of the stock is owned by institutional investors and hedge funds.

 Ventyx Biosciences Company Profile (Get Rating)